Consultation Hub

 Open Consultations

-All parties submitting a Tender for a public art opportunity with the Council are asked to complete this anonymous monitoring survey at the same time as submitting their Tender.
-Answers cannot be connected to your Tender.
-Please answer all of the questions and use the ‘Prefer Not To Say’...
+All parties submitting an application for a public art opportunity with the Council are asked to complete this anonymous monitoring survey at the same time as submitting their application.
+Answers cannot be connected to your application.
+Please answer all of the questions and use the...

 Closed Consultations